Solongo Batsukh

 Solongo Batsukh is a Mongolian beauty queen, model and make-up artist.
 As of 2018, she was one of the few openly transgender people in Mongolia.
 Solongo Batsukh was born Bilguun Batsukh and grew up as a boy in Dundgovi province.
-She learnt about different gender identities as a student, and whilst working at an LGBT organisation, she realised she was a woman and began hormone therapy.
+She learnt about different gender identities as a student, and realised whilst working at an LGBT organisation that she was a woman and began hormone therapy.

 Batsukh works as a model and make-up artist.
 She became a celebrity in Mongolia in 2014, after participating in Miss International Queen, a transgender beauty pageant held in Thailand.
 She later participated in Miss Universe Mongolia 2018.
 She advocates for transgender rights in television appearances and on social media.